Amir Sends Condolences To President Of Chile

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani sent a cable of condolences to President of the Republic of Chile HE Gabriel Boric on the death of former President of Chile Sebastian Pinera.
+Doha, Qatar: Amir H H Sheikh Tamim bin Hamad Al Thani and Deputy Amir H H Sheikh Abdullah bin Hamad Al Thani sent cables of condolences to President of the Republic of Chile H E Gabriel Boric on the death of former President of Chile Sebastian Pinera.

 Legal Disclaimer: